semgrep/semgrep-docs/docs/getting-started/cli-oss.md

 import ExportAs from "/src/components/reference/_export-as.mdx";
 import ScanRuleset from "/src/components/reference/_scan-ruleset.mdx";

-# Local scans with Semgrep OSS Engine
+# Local scans with Semgrep Community Edition (CE)

-Learn how to set up Semgrep OSS, scan your codebase for security issues, and view your findings in the CLI.
+Learn how to set up Semgrep CE, scan your codebase for security issues, and view your findings in the CLI.

 ## Prerequisites